pythonjobs/jobs/README.md

 When each pull request is submitted, it gets validated, and then manually reviewed, before being added to the site.
 If the pull request fails the validation testing (Travis) then you _must_ fix this before the pull request can proceed.

+# Previewing your submission

+To preview your submission before creating a Review-request, there are a number of steps to follow:

+1. Install hyde - hyde.github.io <code>pip install hyde</code>
+2. clone/checkout the https://github.com/pythonjobs/template repository
+3. Within this clone, put your new file in <code>hyde/content/jobs/<job_filename>.md
+4. from within <code>hyde/</code>, run <code>hyde serve</code>
+5. Open a web browser, and navigate to http://localhost:8080/